JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 I physically pushed him back and said “Wait, Todd.
 I still need to do something.”
 And walked past him to get back to my office.

 “What do you have to do Jack!
-What do you have to do Jack!” he shouted, standing in the hallway with Danny and some other writers and staff looking on.
+What do you have to do Jack!” he screamed, standing in the hallway with Danny and some other writers and staff looking on.

 “What’s happening?” one of my co-workers asked.